ValdiviaDev/Firefighter-Pinball/README.md

 * Down arrow key to shot the ball.
 * Enter key to start the game and to pass from the end screen to the start screen.
 * Escape key to close the game.
-* F1 to see scenary chains.
+* F1 to see the degub stage, ball, flippers and sensors.

 ## Authors